-Ikon presents a rarely seen works by acclaimed artist Angela de la Cruz alongside a new commission developed in collaboration with Birmingham Royal Ballet.
+Ikon presents UPRIGHT, a major exhibition of rarely seen works by acclaimed contemporary artist Angela de la Cruz, alongside a new commission developed in collaboration with Birmingham Royal Ballet.

-Angela de la Cruz (born 1965, La Coruña, Spain; lives London) has been experimenting with the language of painting and sculpture for more than thirty years.
-She was nominated for the Turner Prize in 2010, and this marks her first solo exhibition in the UK outside of London.
+Born in La Coruña, Spain, and based in London, Angela de la Cruz (b.
+1965) has been a leading figure in contemporary sculpture and expanded painting for more than thirty years.
+She was nominated for the Turner Prize in 2010, and this exhibition marks her first solo exhibition in the UK outside London.

 25 March – 6 September 2026